stackhpc/stackhpc-release-train/docs/architecture/index.md

 This version string is used as the final component of the path at which the corresponding distribution is hosted.
 For example, a CentOS Stream 8 BaseOS snapshot may be hosted at https://ark.stackhpc.com/pulp/content/centos/8-stream/BaseOS/x86_64/os/20220105T044843/.

-The rationale behind using a date/time stamp is that there is no sane way to version a large collection of content such as a repository, in a way in which the version reflects changes in the content (e.g. SemVer).
+The rationale behind using a date/time stamp is that there is no sane way to version a large collection of content, such as a repository, in a way in which the version reflects changes in the content (e.g. SemVer).
 While the timestamp used is fairly arbitrary, it does at least provide a reasonable guarantee of ordering, and is easily automated.

 ## Building